TECHNICAL I ALTERNATIVE ENERGY

 48V × 100Ah = 4800Wh

-Then, divide the battery capacity for your system you have calculated above by the battery's watt-hours to get the number of batteries you need.
+Then, divide the battery capacity you have calculated for your system by the battery's watt-hours to get the number of batteries you need.

 10 435 ÷ 4800 = 2.1 batteries

-For solar panels sizing, take the total watt-hours you have calculated and divide it by the number of hours your solar panels will be on direct sunlight.
+For solar panels sizing, take the total watt-hours you have calculated and divide it by the number of hours your solar panels will be in direct sunlight.

-Solar panels are not 100% efficient, most of them are said to be 80% efficient, 20% energy is wasted.
+Solar panels are not 100% efficient; most of them are said to be 80% efficient, with 20% energy is wasted.
 Calculate the 20% wasted energy and add it.

 total watt-hours